oliverwkim/oliverwkim.github.io/_posts/2021-04-07-Hirschman-Strategy.md

 Not to say that we’re perfect; nor even to say that we should seek approval from this defunct economist.
 For his part, I suspect that Hirschman would like development to use more qualitative evidence, and speak more to other social sciences, like sociology and anthropology.
 He would also probably wish that more economists finally learned to write better.

 On our side, we should not underrate what we’ve learned since Hirschman’s time.
 For instance, while Hirschman takes the novel step of integrating politics into his analysis of pressure points, he tends to view it in rather antiseptic terms, treating it as a force that responds neatly to demands and pressures from the population.
 Writing in 1958, his view of development does not yet anticipate the likes of Mobutu Sese Seko or Ferdinand Marcos--or the continued US support that made their misrule possible.
-(Hirschman later returned to correct this oversight in his classic _Exit, Voice, and Loyalty_.)
+(Hirschman later returned to partly correct this oversight in his classic _Exit, Voice, and Loyalty_.)

 On the other hand, failure to predict the future is forgivable--after all, we’re economists here.
 The more severe omission of the _Strategy_ comes from Hirschman’s failure to look backwards.
 Hirschman was by temperament an optimist, more interested in finding solutions for poverty than wondering why people were poor in the first place.
 But the developing world of the 1950s was far from a blank slate.
 History is almost entirely absent from the _Strategy_.
 There are snippets, here and there, that suggest a broader awareness of the scars wrought by colonialism--like when Hirschman laments the division between _indígenas_ and _mestizos_ in Peru--but he never really advances the view that the lack of decision-making capacity may stem from these deep historical causes.
 It’s a shame.